BfRstats/shiny-rrisk/rrisk-manual/Introduction.md

                user_def_expr = "1 - exp(-r * dose)")
 ```

 I added a node named *risk* that containes a user defined expression.
-Here the risk of getting sick after ingesting a certain dose of a microbe or substance (later we will refine
-this node by using the numerical better expression `-expm1(-r*dose)`).
+Here the node risk contains a simple model equation for getting sick after ingesting a certain dose of a microbe or substance (later we will refine this node by using the numerical better expression `-expm1(-r*dose)`).

 We can plot the model graph with: